 The Central New York community knows Don McPherson as the Hall-Of-Fame quarterback who led the 1987 SU football team to an undefeated season.
-But for the past 27 years, he’s also been working on publishing a book that tackles the tough issue of how boys are traditionally raised with macho stereotypes that impacts sexual and domestic violence.
+But for the past 27 years, he’s also been working on publishing a book that tackles the tough issue of how boys are traditionally raised with macho stereotypes that impact sexual and domestic violence.

 McPherson retired from the NFL back in 1994.
 He started working with youth through programs like Athletes Against Drunk Driving.
 At one event he heard someone speaking about the importance of men and masculinity.
 “I just came out of this world of football, this hyper-masculine world of football,” said McPherson.
 “When I learned about masculinity and the violence against women…it was like ‘wow’.
 How many ways did we perpetuate this understanding of masculinity?”